 October 22 (NZ time), I got a call from my sister that my brother had died.
 I had been on my way to Kmart to buy hiking boots for a field trip to the volcanoes, with a half eaten apple in my hand, at the crosswalk of the Square and Broadway.
 My world pretty much stopped and I moved into mission mode.
 I knew I had to come back to the States, no question, for the funeral and be with my family.
 I went back to my room and made a Skype call to my friends, who I really needed at that moment, contacted the school to figure out what to do next, and started to pack.
 My supervisor, Gert, and his partner, Anja, took me out to the Tasman Sea for a couple hours with their neighborhood dog, Ziggy.
 This was some much needed time to think and breathe a bit, although it began a flurry of thoughts in my head of what to do next.

 After a desperately lonely 30 hour flight back home, and bumming a couple cigarettes on the road (once an addict, always one), I arrived back to see my family in Detroit.
 The funeral and shiva for Sean were depressing as hell and began a very long process of reflection and soul searching.
 Over the next few weeks, I helped sort out all our stuff in boxes after the fire to distract myself and when not doing so, I debated and debated on where to go in my life.
 I didn’t want to let myself down, or the school, my family, or friends.
-While I don’t know how much I may regret the decision in the future, I decided to stay in the US and return to work.
-I wanted to be closer to home and have the support of my friends and family; I couldn’t even imagine going back to New Zealand as I hadn’t yet settled in and felt the chaos would have been too much for me to handle.
+While I don’t know how much I may regret the decision in the future, I decided to stay in the US New Zealand

 I concluded that my path in life no longer requires my obtaining a doctorate as I no longer have a drive to be in academia.
 With no desire for a life of academia, the path to a doctorate seemed excessive.
 I long for the people and adventure of New Zealand, the visiting of numerous volcanoes, the potential of trips to study exotic locations (like Indonesia), conferences in various places (like the upcoming Austalian hosted IAVCEI meeting), the cutting edge research, and the experiences of a new culture.
 Ultimately, without the desire to obtain the doctorate, it’s all a moot point.